Powerlearnproject/se-day1-assignment-Colletaaliyah/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+"Translate this"
+"Translate this English sentence to German"
+The improved prompt is more effective because it is concise and will give a relevant response and not a generalised one.